HenrikSchuette/useless-vscode-extension/README.md

-# useless-extension
+# A Complete Guide to the Project

-This is the README for your extension "useless-extension".
-After writing up a brief description, we recommend including the following sections.
+This is a completly useless README file for a completely useless project.